Councils play an important role in the health and safety of their communities.

-Councils play a crucial role helping communities to be SunSmart.
-Minimising exposure to UV radiation should be part of your council’s workplace health and safety policies.
+Councils play a crucial role in helping communities to be SunSmart.
+Minimising exposure to UV radiation should be part of all council workplace health and safety policies.
 Quality shade in outdoor areas can reduce UV exposure by up to 75% when used with the other four SunSmart steps.

 Shade - All communities deserve shade at recreation areas

 New Zealanders need more shade in the places they live, work, and play.
 Shade is a practical long-lasting form of sun protection that creates cool and comfortable spaces.

 A comprehensive guide to shade design and planning is available here.

 A handout for councils regarding shade is available here.

 Make your events SunSmart by providing plenty of shaded areas for community members and staff.
 Find more tips on how to do this here.

 Adopt a SunSmart workplace policy to protect Council employees

 Protect your outdoor workers from harmful UV radiation by following a SunSmart workplace policy.
 Workers who work outside for all or part of the day face a higher risk of skin cancer.
 By implementing a range of protective measures, sun-related injuries and skin cancer can be prevented.